 A quick tip from MNTN’s own marketing manager that you can start using today

 3 Min Read

 Social marketers are talented in the art of optimization.
 A key audience doesn’t convert?
 Cut it.
-A campaign is exceeding KPIs?
+A campaign is exceeding performance marketing KPIs?
 Boost it.
 While traditionally TV has been an (expensive) upfront commitment that meant you sent your ad off into the wild and let it run its course, Connected TV allows for marketers to optimize throughout the campaign, similar to social channels.

 Eric Hatzenbuhler, Senior Digital Marketing Manager, is our own social and CTV wiz, with years of experience making the best tweaks to maximize impact.
 Below is just one of his tips for managing CTV campaigns.
 Eric will be sharing more insights into making the jump from social advertising to CTV with Ascent.
 Register now to get his exclusive insights.

 One of the benefits of social advertising is the real-time reporting that allows for mid-campaign optimizations.
 Rather than sinking your full ad budget into a less than ideal strategy, you are able to shift budgets to the best-performing strategies.

 In that same vein, you should be making regular adjustments to your CTV campaigns to maximize your ad budget.
 While these adjustments are crucial to get the most out of your ad budgets, Eric suggests a slow and steady approach.